School Ombudsman Corner

 Providing schools with information and solutions to support your delinquency management initiatives and drive your successful portfolio analysis.

-Providing assistance with borrower-related issues/repayment counseling, enrollment updates, and guidance with our online reports, Monday – Thursday 8 am – 9 pm ET and Friday 8 am – 9 pm ET.
+Providing answers to borrowers’ questions regarding the Servicemembers Civil Relief Act and other military benefits.
+Monday – Thursday 8 am – 9 pm ET and Friday 8 am – 8 pm ET.

 Visit Navient.com to download our updated Servicing Contact Information with additional details on contact resources.